jake-w-liu/UTDKernels.jl/docs/src/index.md

 ## Overview

 UTDKernels.jl provides a numerically robust Julia implementation of the Kouyoumjian--Pathak (KP) uniform theory of diffraction (UTD) for perfectly electrically conducting (PEC) wedges.
-The package evaluates the UTD transition function via the scaled complementary error function (`erfcx`) to maintain full floating-point accuracy across all parameter regimes, and includes a regularised cotangent--transition-function product that eliminates the ``\infty \cdot 0`` singularity at shadow boundaries.
+The package evaluates the UTD transition function via the scaled complementary error function (`erfcx`) to avoid overflow/underflow cancellation in practical regimes, and includes a regularised cotangent--transition-function product that eliminates the ``\infty \cdot 0`` singularity at shadow boundaries.

 Key features:

 - **Overflow-free transition function** via the `erfcx` identity
 - **Regularised cot--``F`` product** for finite values at shadow boundaries
 - **Documented principal-branch policy** for all square roots
+- **Grazing-angle seam handling** to avoid branch-cut aliasing at ``0 \leftrightarrow \alpha``
-- **End-to-end automatic differentiation** via a ForwardDiff.jl package extension
+- **Forward-mode automatic differentiation** via a ForwardDiff.jl package extension (for smooth points)

 ## Installation